To request colour charts – Please visit pindot store.

 the story of pindot

-pindot press was inspired by a recent trip to a bookshop in Taiwan.
-We picked up a few really cute DIY/Zine books which featured mainly Japanese zine-makers.
+pindot press was inspired by a trip to a bookshop in Taiwan.
+I saw some really cute DIY/Zine books, which featured mainly Japanese zine-makers.
 These are some examples of their works:

 Thus, pindot press was born!
 To learn more about the risograph, please watch the video below:

 risograph – an introduction

 Risograph or “riso” is a type of printing technology invented in Japan by a company called Riso.

 It works like screenprinting in that it prints one or two colours at a time in layers with the use of stencils that it creates.
 More colours can be achieved by passing the paper through the machine multiple times to lay down additional colours.

 A riso differs from a laser or inkjet printer.
 Laser and inkjet printers can mostly only print in four-colour CMYK, and they lay down all four colours at once.
 Although Riso can only do one or two colours in a single pass, one can run paper through as many passes and use as many colours as desired.